charliebarber/OTCIC-SDK/docs/python_design.md

 Each section is made up of two Queues, `Real Time Queue` and `Aggregate Queue` Data is recorded to the `Real Time Queue`.

-Every 15 minutes, the data in the `Real Time Queue` is consolidated into single record, with a single timestamp describing which 15-minute interval the record belongs to, and then pushed to the `Aggregate Queue`.
+Every 30 seconds, the data in the `Real Time Queue` is consolidated into single record, with a single timestamp describing which 30-second interval the record belongs to, and then pushed to the `Aggregate Queue`.

+This 30-second aggregated data will be sent to a databse using OpenTelemetry Collector.
+From there on, this data will be viewed in a real-time dashboard chart.
+This data is consolidated every 15 minutes into 30-minute intervals in the same fashion as done in the client, 30 minutes after it is sent to the database.

 ## RAM Tracing